bbc/lrud/docs/usage.md

 `number`

-The index of the node, relative to its siblings.
+The zero-based index of the node, relative to its siblings.
 If no idex is given, it will be set as the _next_ index under its parent.

 ```js
 navigation